 The Jiva Institute of Vaishnava Studies aims to present Vedic knowledge in a modern context so that those who do not have the time and facility to delve into the original literature can also benefit from it.

 Mankind has always desired knowledge.
 Since creation, we have explored our world.
 We are ever in search of knowledge that will help us to find meaning and purpose in our lives.
 This search will continue as long as we exist.
 In the process of our explorations and learning, we have developed sophisticated technologies.
 However, we have not found the happiness that we had imagined technological advancement would give us.
 While developing our technology, we have missed an important link.
 There is a need to look beyond science and technology and supplement its knowledge.

 Therefore, we need to explore other areas of knowledge that will make the understanding of life complete.
 One such body of knowledge is Vedic literature, which is holistic and universal.
 Vedic culture, with its bountiful heritage of wisdom, has always been one of the richest sources of enlightenment mankind has ever known.
-History is witness that travelers, mystics and men of letters from around the world have come to India over the centuries in pursuit of knowledge.
+History is the witness that travelers, mystics, and men of letters from around the world have come to India over the centuries in pursuit of knowledge.
 However, because of social and historical reasons, this knowledge has been neglected for many centuries.
-Jiva Institute of Vaishnava Studies has been founded with the aim to study, practice, preserve, and present Vedic knowledge.
+Jiva Institute of Vaishnava Studies has been founded with the aim to study, practice, preserve and present Vedic knowledge.
 Discovering the wisdom in Vedic scriptures, and applying it appropriately to our lives is a continuous, joyful journey.
 Jiva invites you on this journey of exploration and discovery.

 „Jiva Jivasya Jivanam“ (Jiva is the life of all living beings)